-Notes: This table reports the number of Mississippi public community college graduates who graduated from a cybersecurity-related instructional program in AY 2021 and did not subsequently enroll in a Mississippi public university are excluded from this count, as these students are less likely to pursue full-time employment until after completing their university education.
+Notes: This table reports the number of Mississippi public community college graduates who graduated from a cybersecurity-related instructional program in AY 2021 and did not subsequently enrolled in a Mississippi public university.
+Community college graduates who subsequently enrolled in a Mississippi public university are excluded from this count, as these students are less likely to pursue full-time employment until after completing their university education.